 What is a Bridesmaid?

-In the traditional wedding ceremony, the bride is usually attended by young ladies of marriageable age.
+In the traditional wedding ceremony, the bride is usually attended by young women of marriageable age.
 These attendants are referred to as bridesmaids.
 The chief, or lead, bridesmaid is called the maid-of-honor if she is single and the matron-of-honor if she is married.
 Younger girls who are obviously too young to be married may also be included and are called junior bridesmaids.

 The bridesmaid tradition is thought to have originated in Bible times during the ceremonies of Jacob, Leah, and Rachel.
 Each of these sisters brought their own attendants or servants to the wedding, and they were to serve from that point forward as their personal handmaidens.